blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/factions.md

 - Build a palace in the sewers
 - Infiltrate the Omarian government with thieves

+### NPCs
+- Circle members: Steatak, Buscat, Doga Kelfeep, Conpu Sekethef
+-  Sanctuary Fence: Golgem
+-  Stadium Fence: Arnafir
+-  Steamworks Fence: Stenrusk
+-  North Gate Fence: northernbeanword
+-  Rivergate Fence: riverrunnermalt
+-  The Claw Fence: Kohgoonoh
+-  Docks Fence: Pobat Shister

 ### Renown Rewards
 1. Friend of the Thieves' Guild: offer of membership(+2 renown)
 3. Initiate: Learn thieves' cant, access to fences and black market.
 6. Trusted thief: Access to safe houses, parties.
 18. Notorious Masked thief: You are well-known by your thief name and your signature mask.
 You will be consulted for heists.
 25. Inner circle access: Can speak with higher-ups in thieves' guild.
 May join another faction to infiltrate it.
 35. Grey fox: May compete for leadership position over thieves' guild.
+(There is no leader.)

 ## The rebels
 The rebels are a broad coalition with a militant core of wildfolk who are committed to the cause of liberating the villages under Omarian control, freeing them from paying tribute, and allowing them to exist indepdendently.